 Record fires follow each other relentlessly, and the country's leaders seem shocked and unable to react.

 The images of the fires in Australia that reach us from the media look like frames of dystopian films.
 Thousands of people in alarm, wrapped in an opaque orange haze and surrounded by fire.
-Hell on earth: flames over 60 meters high and citizens who become refugees in their own country.
+Hell on earth: flames over 60 meters high and citizens becoming refugees in their own country.

 The Australian sky on New Year's Day was the most polluted in the world, covered by a "cap" of smoke as wide as Europe.